ysdn2019/Graduates-List/graduates/allister-marks.md

 ---
 path: /work/Playdium-Brand-Book
 graduate: Allister Marks
-mainimg: /assets/work/well,that-bites - Allister Marks.png
+cover: /assets/work/well,that-bites - Allister Marks.png
-thumbnailimg: /assets/work/well,that-bites - Allister Marks.png
+thumbnail: /assets/work/well,that-bites - Allister Marks.png
 title: Playdium Brand Book
 groupmembers:
-fields: Branding
+category: Branding
 mediumdimensions:
 description: A corporate identity re-brand of Playdium, a space designed for the interactive and high-tech amusement of energetic children, teens, and their families.
 The mission is existing as an escape from reality, a vision actualized in the renewed visual language and fully cohesive fluid identity.
 digitallink: